 Dr. Hughes received his Doctor of Pharmacy from the University of Oklahoma College of Pharmacy in 2003 after completing a Bachelor of Science degree in Biochemistry from the University of Oklahoma in 1997.
 He then went on to complete a Pharmacy Practice Residency at Norman Regional Hospital in 2004 followed by a Pediatric Specialty Residency at Denver Children’s Hospital in 2005.
 Upon completion of training, he served as Assistant Professor at the University of Arkansas for Medical Sciences College of Pharmacy, with a practice site at Arkansas Children’s Hospital.
 He joined the staff of Norman Regional Health System as a Clinical Pharmacy Specialist in 2008, and became the Residency Program Director later that year.
+In 2016, he began transitioning into the role of Clinical Programs Coordinator.
 Aside from pediatrics, his practice interests include infectious diseases and pharmacy education.
 In his down time, he enjoys music, sports, movies, reading, and spending time with family.

 Dr. Booth earned his B.S. in Biochemistry & Molecular Biology from Oklahoma State University in 2009 and his Pharm.D. from Southwestern Oklahoma State University College of Pharmacy in 2013.
 He went on to complete a PGY1 Pharmacy Residency at Norman Regional Health System (NRHS) in 2014.
 He has been a pharmacist at NRHS since 2014.
 His current areas of interest include critical care and infectious diseases.
 In his spare time, he enjoys spending time with family, reading, movies and music.